outdreamer/build-a-cure-1/docs/specific/math_terms.md

 	- basis: set of vectors that can be linearly combined to create any possible element in the vector space
 	- neighborhood: neighborhood of a point is a set of points containing that point where movement is allowed without leaving the original point's set
 	- algebraic variety: set of solutions to a system of polynomial equations
-		- check other number types for alternate solution paths to set of solutions that are more efficient than across real/complex numbers
 	- simplex: generalization of a triangle
 	- manifold: topological space that resembles euclidean space near each point
+	- identify function: always returns same value as its input
+	- partially ordered set: a binary relation on X that assigns order to items in the set, though not all items need to be comparable
+	- total order: a binary relation on X that is antisymmetric (comparison cant apply in reverse order), transitive (order is extendible), and connex (all items are comparable)
+	- chain: set paired with a total order

+	- questions:
+		- check other number types for alternate solution paths to set of solutions that are more efficient than across real/complex numbers
+		- check what differences are created when core functions start at different core points

 - set theory of spaces: